+This is a personal research project.
 At the beginning of each new semester or school year, teachers are faced with the challenge of remembering names for a large number of new students.
 Is there a way to help educators match faces to names, with the goal of shortening the time needed to reach complete un-aided accuracy?

 Research Find information about the users

 I started out with some brainstorming to explore the topic and opportunities for research of the design exercise and gather my initial thoughts.